EmmanuelKusi23/Marathon-Performance-Prediction-Figshare-Data-/README.md

 Lasso	0.1019	0.9812
 ```
 Ridge overfits; RF chosen for generalization.
+The Ridge regression achieved almost perfect R² on training CV (because it can fit near-unique patterns), while the Random Forest had a higher MAE and lower R²
+file-sajk4m61jhez8qrnbxbcny
+.
+Given these results, we selected a Random Forest pipeline for further tuning (trading some bias-variance for generalization).

 ## Hyperparameter Tuning & Evaluation
+These test metrics (MAE ≈0.095, R² ≈0.416) indicate the model captures some but not all of the variance in pace.
+The relatively low R² suggests room for improvement, possibly due to noise in individual run performance.
+I also inspected feature importances from the trained Random Forest.
+The bar chart below (from an example model) shows how features can be ranked by importance.
+In our case, analogous plots would highlight which engineered variables (e.g. recent average pace, run frequency, cumulative distance) contribute most to predictions.
 ```python
 from sklearn.model_selection import GridSearchCV